 Make Screening Tools Like Your Resume

 The present job market differs dramatically from the labor market just a few years ago.
-In the past, resume was needed by upper management and executives, but today it is almost impossible to land an interview for a position without this document.
+In the past, a resume was needed by upper management and executives, but today it is almost impossible to land an interview for a position without this document.

 As Resume Writing Lab reports, many job hunters are aware of the significant role of a well-submitted resume and do not disregard this opportunity to impress prospective hirers.

-According to the independent studies, HR managers usually spend about six seconds looking at a single resume.
+According to independent studies, HR managers usually spend about six seconds looking at a single resume.
 But, as we mentioned hereinbefore, the job market is constantly changing and now there is no need for recruiters to waste time and scan tons of resumes.
 Many companies use special robots and software to choose the most relevant candidates among the hundreds and hundreds of job applications.

 Know By Sight

 There are many types of such software applications – Applicant Tracking Systems (Automated Resume Screeners), resume screening software, resume robots, etc. According to ATS resume writers, it is important to mention that not all recruiters rely on these programs 100%.

 But, according to The Wall Street Journal, a lot of large organizations do use tracking systems in order to pre-filter well-prepared resumes.
-That’s why it’s high time to think about the resume improvement services This saves busy hirers time and trouble of getting through far afield and poorly submitted resumes.
+That’s why it’s high time to think about resume improvement services This saves busy hirers time and trouble of getting through far afield and poorly submitted resumes.